RomuloOliveira94/MovieAPI--RominFlix/README.md

-# ROMINFLIX - Busque seu filme
+# ROMINFLIX - Search your movie!

   ## Search site for movies, using OMDb API, with mobile responsive design.